Vabolos/DeathCounter-mcplugin/README.md

-Sure, here is a sample GitHub README for a Minecraft Spigot plugin that displays the death count per user in the user menu (tab):

----

 # Minecraft Death Count Plugin

 This plugin for Spigot servers allows server admins to track and display the death count per user directly in the user menu (tab).
 It provides a convenient way to monitor player deaths and can be useful for various gameplay and management purposes.